numfocus/DISC-committee/.github/ISSUE_TEMPLATE/onboarding.md

 ## Other actions

 - [ ] Have familiarised themselves with the WG charter
-- [ ] Have familiarised themselves with the
+- [ ] Have familiarised themselves with the meeting procedure